 No matter how much analysis one does, there are always unknowns and subsequent developments which could dilute or negate the original investment thesis.

 We manage those risks at portfolio level in the following manner:

-- Diversification: We diversify portfolio across 15-25 stocks in order to reduce concentration risk.
+- Diversification: We diversify investments across 20-25 stocks in order to reduce concentration risk.
 We have selected this range as it is neither too diversified nor too concentrated.
 This strategy diversifies company-specific risk to a great extent and minimize the effect of a few failed positions on the portfolio.

-- Sectoral Caps: A portfolio of 15-25 stocks optically might look diversified but if it's the same factors that affect the fundamentals of the majority of the portfolio companies, the overall risk could still be very high in an adverse environment.
-Cognizant of this fact, we ensure we restrict sector-wise exposure to a maximum of 25% of the portfolio.
+- Sectoral Caps: A basket of 20-25 stocks optically might look diversified but if it's the same factors that affect the fundamentals of the majority of the constituents, the overall risk could still be very high in an adverse environment.
+Cognizant of this fact, we ensure we restrict sector-wise exposure to a maximum of 25% of the basket.

 - Optimizing Other Risks: There could be various other sources of risk in the form of geographic concentration (plants or sales in similar geography) or currency exposure (import/export getting affected by Rupee depreciation/appreciation with respect to USD).
-Before a new stock enters portfolio, we analyse it from various lens and ensure post addition of this stock, portfolio level risk-thresholds are not breached.
+Before initiating buy on a new stock, we analyse it from various lens and ensure post addition of this stock, basket level risk-thresholds are not breached.

 - Volatility (Market Risk): We never invest based on event-driven spikes or for short spurts.
 When we analyse a prospective investment we strive to think 3-5 years out which immunes us from daily volatility.
 In the short-term, markets are driven by sentiment and can be irrational.
 However, in the long run stock prices always follow the earnings trajectory and valuation multiples reflect the true nature of business model.